 The numbers were so high the area was immediately declared prohibited waters.

 Absolutely no oysters may be grown there!
 Maryland Department of the Environment then made up a map showing the prohibited area and sent it out to all kinds of people on their special mailing list.

 What they had done when they made the map was to put the point of a compass in the exact middle of Thomas’ Dock and draw a circle.

 That Circle was 100 meters in diameter.
 That is just a little over 300 feet.

 Thomas’ dock is 200 feet long.

 A dock with a big black circle around it.
 Everything outside of the circle remained completely open to harvest.
 While everything inside the circle was now prohibited.
 We raised Cain together and finally got granted a meeting.

-During the meeting I suggested that Thomas be allowed to raise seed oysters in tanks on the dock and we would run the intake line outside of the circle.
+During the meeting, I suggested that Thomas is allowed to raise seed oysters in tanks on the dock and we would run the intake line outside of the circle.

 and the Bay needs more oysters…………………….
 Huh?